fabferri/az-pattern/route-server/rs-firewall/README.md

 "allowGatewayTransit": false,
 "useRemoteGateways": true,
 ```
-This setting is required to enable the propagation of vnet3 address space to the Azure Router Server.
+This setting is required to enable the propagation of vnet2 and vnet3 address space to the Azure Router Server.

 <br>